beel13/Party-hub-/README.md

 - Would You Rather: vote A or B (optionally award points to the majority)
 - Trivia: pick the correct answer
 - Hot Seat: submit a short answer, host can award points
-- Categories: submit unique answers to score
 - Wavelength: guess the secret target from 0 to 100
+- Quick Draw: short answers, score unique entries or host-picked winners
-- Caption This: submit captions, then vote for a winner
+- Vote Battle: submit entries, then vote for a winner
+- Spyfall Lite: secret roles, find the spy
+- Mafia/Werewolf: night/day social deduction

 ## Requirements
 - Python 3.x
-- `flask`
-- `waitress`
+- `flask` + `waitress` to run the server
 - Optional: `openai` (prompt generation), `qrcode[pil]` (QR join code)

 ## Quick Start (Windows)